blindcatsoftware/myclubdotrun.public/docs/roadmap.md

     * SMS
     * Social
 * User Notification Dashboard
-    * All notifications and emails to a user in once view
+    * All notifications and emails to a user in one view
 * Club Notification Dashboard
-    * All notifications and emails to a club in once view, available to Admins
+    * All notifications and emails to a club in one view, available to Admins

 #### Web Apps